Toyota Century: Century SUV (G70; 2023)

 The Century-badged SUV model was unveiled on 6 September 2023.
 It is built on the front-wheel drive-based GA-K platform shared with the North American market Grand Highlander and the Lexus TX.
-A 3.5-litre 2GR-FXS V6 engine with plug-in hybrid drivetrain is standard.
+A 3.5-litre 2GR-FXS V6 engine with plug-in hybrid drivetrain is standard, producing 303 kW.
 Development was led by Yoshikazu Tanaka as chief engineer, along with Design Division General Manager Tatsuya Sonoda.
+It uses Toyota's E-four four-wheel drive system.
 In its marketing materials and official releases, Toyota avoided the 'SUV' label to the vehicle.
 The company described it simply as the "New Century", and according to Tanaka, a "new concept for chauffeur-driven mobility."
 He explained that the G70 Century adopts this body style to maximise backseat space.

 In January 2024, Toyota unveiled a unique Century SUV convertible model during the Grand Sumo Tournament in Tokyo, designed to accompany athletes during Sumo competitions in Japan.
 The idea of this vehicle was proposed by former yokozuna Hakuhō, who has close relationships with Toyota's chairman Akio Toyoda.
 On 23 June 2025, the Century SUV received a dimming feature for rear passenger windows.

+On 22 June 2026, The Japanese Prime Minister Takaichi replaced the previous Century G60 sedan with a Century G70 SUV.